ensanguine2279/opentelemetry-distributed-tracing/distributed-tracing.md

 ![Grafana Explore - Trace - Span attributes](.images/grafana-trace-span-attributes.jpg)

-Using Grafana Explore we can gather granular visual insights making it easy to identify hidden microservice latency (e.g. database overhead or downstream API dependencies) within seconds.
+We have just demonstrated how to use Grafana Explore to gather granular visual insights, making it easy to identify hidden microservice latency (e.g. database overhead or downstream API dependencies) within seconds.